 The decanting may eliminate mandatory rights to income, annuity or unitrust distributions if the right is not presently enforceable.
-A right that is conditioned on the occurrence of a specified event, the satisfaction of an ascertainable standard or reasonably definite standard, or the passage of a specified time is presently enforceable only after the occurrence of the specified event, the satisfaction of an ascertainable standard or reasonably definite standard, or the passage of the specified time.
+A right that is conditioned on the occurrence of a specified event, the satisfaction of an ascertainable standard or reasonably definite standard, or the passage of a specified time is presently enforceable only after the occurrence of the specified event, the satisfaction of an ascertainable standard or reasonably definite standard, or the passage of a specified time is presently enforceable only after the occurrence of the specified event, the satisfaction of an ascertainable standard or reasonably definite standard, or the passage of the specified time.

-Thus a beneficiary's right to receive a portion of the principal of a trust upon attaining a certain age is presently enforceable if the beneficiary has attained such age even if the distribution has not yet been made from the trust.
-On the other hand, if a trust provides that all income should be distributed to A after she attains age 25, and A is age 23, the decanting distribution may eliminate A's mandatory income interest.
-If a trust provides that a beneficiary may withdraw one-third of the trust principal at age 25, one-third at age 30 and the remainder at age 35, if the beneficiary is age 28 but has not yet exercised the right to withdraw one-third at age 25, the right to withdraw such portion is presently enforceable but the withdrawal rights at age 30 and 35 are not presently enforceable.
+29 Thus a beneficiary's right to receive a portion of the principal of a trust upon attaining a 30 certain age is presently enforceable if the beneficiary has attained such age even if the distribution has not yet been made from the trust.
+On the other hand, if a trust provides that all 31 32 income should be distributed to A after she attains age 25, and A is age 23, the decanting 33 distribution may eliminate A's mandatory income interest.
+If a trust provides that a beneficiary may withdraw one-third of the trust principal at age 25, one-third at age 30 and the remainder at 34 35 age 35, if the beneficiary is age 28 but has not yet exercised the right to withdraw one-third at age 25, the right to withdraw such portion is presently enforceable but the withdrawal rights at 36 age 30 and 35 are not presently enforceable.
+37